-TRICARE covers age-appropriate doses of vaccines, as recommended by the Centers for Disease Control and Prevention (CDC) at no cost.
+TRICARE covers age-appropriate doses of vaccines, as recommended by the Centers for Disease Control and Prevention (CDC).

 - TRICARE regularly adds coverage for new vaccines based on CDC recommendations.

 - You can also talk to your provider or regional contractor to see if the vaccine you need is covered.

 Getting Vaccines from a TRICARE-Authorized ProviderClick to closeAn authorized provider is any individual, institution/organization, or supplier that is licensed by a state, accredited by national organization, or meets other standards of the medical community, and is certified to provide benefits under TRICARE.
 There are two types of TRICARE-authorized providers: Network and Non-Network.

 You can get covered vaccines from any TRICARE-authorized provider.
 TRICARE covers vaccines at no cost.
 But when you get the vaccine from your provider, you may have to pay copayments or cost-shares for the office visit or for other services received during the office visit. copaymentClick to closeA fixed dollar amount you may pay for a covered health care service or drug. and cost-shareClick to closeA percentage of the total cost of a covered health care service that you pay. amounts vary according to your plan.

 Enrolled in a Prime option?
 Visit your primary care manager or a network provider to avoid point-of service-fees.

 You can get some covered vaccines for $0 at participating network pharmacies.
 To find a pharmacy that participates in the vaccine program:

 Be sure to call the pharmacy first to: